 International scholarship recipients often have once-in-a-lifetime experiences.
 2016 Marshall Scholar Sean Kaczmarek (in the blue tie) met the Queen of England during his time in the UK.

 There are also awards specifically study in Asia.
 The Schwarzman Scholarship to China provides funding for a one-year master’s degree at Tsinghua University in global affairs, focusing on public policy, economics and business, or international studies.
 Freeman Awards for Study in Asia (Freeman-ASIA) support undergraduates who demonstrate financial need, have a GPA of 2.8 or higher, and want to study abroad in East or Southeast Asia.
-Finally, Confucius Institute Scholarships fund short-term and long-term programs for undergraduate and graduate students supporting the study of Chinese language and culture.
+Finally, Confucius Institute Scholarships [no longer available] fund short-term and long-term programs for undergraduate and graduate students supporting the study of Chinese language and culture.
 Their on-campus office is located at UB Commons Suite 113.

 Finally, some awards are open to both U.S. citizens and also international students!
 You can find a list of awards with no citizenship requirement [on our website].
 In this presentation, some of the UK awards, the Schwarzman Scholarship, and Confucius Institute scholarships are open to non-U.S. citizens.
 The Fulbright program also provides funding for study in the U.S., but keep in mind that it often requires students to be living in their home country at the time of application.
 The German Academic Exchange Service (DAAD) offers grants and scholarships for undergraduates through faculty members to study or conduct research in Germany.
 The Humanity in Action Fellowship includes four to five week summer programs in Amsterdam, Atlanta, Berlin, Copenhagen, Sarajevo or Warsaw to study minority rights and how and why individuals and societies have resisted intolerance and protected democratic values.